asyncapi/website/pages/docs/tutorials/websocket/index.md

 <CodeBlock language="yaml">
 {`asyncapi: '3.0.0'
 info:
-  title: Create an AsyncAPI Document for a Slackbot with WebSockets
+  title: Create an AsyncAPI document for a Slackbot with WebSocket
   version: '1.0.0'
   description:  |
     The Heart-Counter manages popular messages in a Slack workspace by monitoring message reaction data